jmcclell/sysgit/README.md

 # bootstrap file

-Along with initializing sysgit, this installation script can also execute a bootstrap file named `.sysgit-bootstrap` located at the root of your configuration repository.
-This script will be executed with bash from the installation script and can be used for any bootstrapping tasks, e.g. installation of software.
+Along with initializing sysgit, this installation script can also execute a bootstrap script located at `.config/sysgit/boootstrap.sh`, relative to your config repo root.
+This script will be run via bash and can handle any bootstrapping tasks you want, e.g. software installation.

 It is recommended that any bootstrap script you create contain internal logic to detect OS and to assume a non-interactive mode so that you may use it for automated machine bootstrapping, e.g. ensuring you always have your preferred configuration within development Docker images.

-It is also recommended to make your bootstrap script idempotent so that it can be safely be ran more than once.
+It is also recommended to make your bootstrap scripts idempotent so that they can be safely be ran more than once.
 This helps if you ever want to re-install sysgit from scratch or need to sync changes to the bootstrap file from another machine.

+Optionally, you can choose to take advantage of the ability to pass arguments to the bootstrap script.
+With arguments you can allow for much more complex logic.
+For example, you can have the default zero-arg execution be a slim install that executes quickly and is good for most contexts (e.g. install your favorite editor and its plugins) while providing the option to pass one or more arguments to install more things.
+This can let you manage your config across many context, from small Docker images to your local dev machine in such a way that basic bootstrapping is handled elegantly and simply from a single repository.
+This exercise is left up to the reader.

 # configuration repo